tdas3001/tdas3001/README.md

 # Hello, Welcome to Tanmay's space!

 ## Introduction
 Hi, I am Tanmay Das.
-I am currently working as a Software Engineer in Test with the Cloud Platform Integrations team at [The MathWorks](https://in.mathworks.com/).
-I am based out in Hyderabad, Telangana, India.
+I am currently studying Masters of Science in Electrical and Computer Engineering at the Georgia Institute of Technology, Atlanta with the technical interest area of Computer Systems and Software and the expected graduation date of August 2025.
+I am living in Atlanta, GA, US.

 ## Things I code with
 <p>